abhatia1205/MessengerBot/README.md

 ## Instructions for testing database functions

 To avoid the need to communicate orders through the messenger interface, we can instead directly test functions manipulating firebase by running ```export FLASK_APP=test_utils.py``` and then ```flask shell```.
 Afterwards, one would be able to import any python files from within the ```src.python.main.functions``` directory with little issues.

+## Caution with running ```chatbot.py```

+As of right now, ```chatbot.py``` relies on Keras model files stored on a Kaggle account.
+The app will not run unless the model files are downloaded and the filepaths for the aformentioned model files are changed.
+These files will be uploaded later.